Rudragupta23/Gesture-Control-System/README.md

 # AI Gesture Control System ✨

 An advanced Python application that transforms your webcam into a futuristic gesture-based remote control for your computer.
-Control volume, media, mouse clicks, and more, all with simple hand signs.
+Control volume, media, mouse clicks, and more all with simple hand signs.
 Built with OpenCV and Google's MediaPipe.

 ## Features 🚀